-In Table 1 the reader can inspect the average return on investment (RoI) for the six years for all different contexts.
-The reader should notice that the table contains two RoI columns, the first ("Previous RoI") depicts the results before changing the system as they appeared in [14].
+Firstly, we use a limited range of these data (years 2000-2005) for comparing the hybrid approach presented in this paper to the previous argumentation-based approach ([34]).
+In Table 4 the reader can inspect the average return on investment (RoI) for the first six years (2000-2005) for all different contexts.
+The reader should notice that the table contains two RoI columns, the first ("Previous RoI") depicts the results before changing the system as they appeared in [34].
 The second presents the results of upgrading the application by combining it with the hybrid evolutionary forecasting sub-system and by fixing the selected funds participation to the final portfolio.
 The latter modification is out of the scope of this paper but the reader can clearly see that it has greatly influenced the performance of all scenarios.

-Table 1, however, shows the added value of this contribution as the market context has become the most profitable in the "New RoI" column (8.17% RoI), while in the "Previous RoI" column it was one of the worst cases (3.72% RoI).
-Consequently the specific contexts containing the market context have better results.
+Thus, Table 4, shows the added value of this contribution as the market context has become the most profitable in the "New RoI" column (8.17% RoI), while in the "Previous RoI" column it was one of the worst cases (3.72% RoI).
+Consequently, the specific contexts containing the market context have better results.